com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

     <img src="Images/earth.png" alt="screenshot" width="700">
 </p>

 The following images illustrate approaches to visualizing geographical data.
-The first one presents a global map with data indicating the number of people affected by flooding.
-This map-based visualization provides a clear spatial representation of the distribution and intensity of events across different regions, making it easier to identify geographical patterns and areas of impact.
+The first one presents a global map showing the number of people affected by flooding.
+This map-based visualization provides a clear spatial representation of the distribution and intensity of events across different regions.
 The second one organizes data into a structured regional breakdown, displaying the number of recorded events by category using color-coded dots.
 This method allows for a more precise numerical comparison across regions. ([5]((https://global-flood-database.cloudtostreet.ai/)), [6]((https://interactive.carbonbrief.org/attribution-studies/index.html))).
 <p align="center">
     <img src="Images/exposure-map.svg" alt="screenshot" width="700">
 </p>